-Did you know that the classroom floors in Learning Center Hall are made out of quality, decomposable plant material?
+Did you know that the classroom floors in St. Agnes Hall are made out of quality, decomposable plant material?
 Next time you are on the West side of campus, I encourage you to check out the beautiful blue tiles that make up the classrooms!
 These floors are just one example of what Lourdes University and the surrounding communities are doing to enhance environmental sustainability in the Toledo area.
 Events and projects on Lourdes campus and in the Toledo/Lucas County area, such as the Sylvania Franciscan Village Green Fund, Earth Day celebrations, the Village Wellness Fair, and the Toledo Lucas County Sustainability Commission are working to create a better environment for all residents and students in the area.

 Sylvania Franciscan Village Green Fund